-18. Assignment Out of Classification
+18.12 Assignment Out of Classification

-If an employee is assigned to take on the essential functions of a position out of their job classification of an absent employee in a position of a higher code level for a period exceeding ten (10) consecutive working days, the employee’s pay shall be adjusted upward to the higher classification rate at the employee’s current step for the entire period the employee is required to work out of their classification. (
+If an employee is assigned to take on the essential functions of a position out of their job classification of an absent employee in a position of a higher code level for a period exceeding five (5) consecutive working days, the employee’s pay shall be adjusted upward to the higher classification rate at the employee’s current step for the entire period the employee is required to work out of their classification.

+18.13 Involuntary Transfers

+For the 2022-2023 and 2023-2024 school years, if an employee is involuntarily transferred to a site over twenty (20) miles from their previous or original worksite, they will be reimbursed for mileage at the IRS rate for the miles between the original and new location plus payment at their hourly rate for drive time.
+This would apply to anyone who was previously transferred and currently being reimbursed for an involuntary transfer for the 2021-2022 School Year.

-18. Overtime Compensation
+18.14 Overtime Compensation